couchbaselabs/cbconflictmgmt/revtrees.md

-##Examples
+#Examples
-### Doc Edits and Conflicts for 3 clusters
+## Single Document Edits and Conflicts for 3 clusters

 This example details a single document edited and replicated on 3 different clusters, how the revision trees are updated, conflicts are identified, and interim winners chosen.
 The **bold revision entries on each node indicate the interim winner.**

-(We don't use the full failover ids, but shortened hex ids that are pronounceable.)
+(Note we don't use the full failover ids, in this example, but shortened hex ids that are pronounceable instead)

+### Initial Edit And Replication
-1. The document is created node deadbeaf (1-0-deadbeef-0)
+The document is created node deadbeaf (1-0-deadbeef-0) and replicates to cafebabe.

 ![](revtreesimages/a.png)

-2. deadbeaf replicates 1-0-deadbeef-1 to cafebabe where edited once (2-0-cafebabe-0).
+### Second Node Edits and replicates

+cafebabe edits the document and creates revision 2-0-cafebabe-0, then replicates to ba5eba11.

 ![](revtreesimages/b.png)

+### Edit Conflicts

-3. cafebabe replicates 2-0-cafebabe-0 to ba5eba11 where edited once (3-0-ba5eba11-0).
+ba5eba11 edits once (3-0-ba5eba11-0).

-4. cafebabe edits 2-0-cafebabe-1 again (2-1-cafebabe-0).
+cafebabe edits again (2-1-cafebabe-0).

 ![](revtreesimages/c.png)

+### Replicating Edit Conflicts
-5. Bi-dir replication between cafebabe and ba5eba11 creates new branch/conflict on both (2-1-cafebabe-0 and 3-0-ba5eba11-0).
+Bi-dir replication between cafebabe and ba5eba11 creates new branch/conflicts (2-1-cafebabe-0 and 3-0-ba5eba11-0).

 ![](revtreesimages/d.png)

+### More Conflicting Edits

-6. version 2-1-cafebabe-0 edited at ba5eba11 which becomes 4-0-ba5eba11-1.
+Revision 2-1-cafebabe-0 edited at ba5eba11 which becomes 4-0-ba5eba11-1.

-7. version 2-1-cafebabe-0 edited at cafebabe which becomes 2-2-cafebabe-0.
+Revision 2-1-cafebabe-0 edited at cafebabe which becomes 2-2-cafebabe-0.

 ![](revtreesimages/e.png)

+### Replicating More Conflicts

-8. cafebabe replicates 2-2-cafebabe-1 to deadbeef.
+cafebabe replicates 2-2-cafebabe-0 to deadbeef.

-9. ba5eba11 replicates 4-0-ba5eba11-2 to deadbeef.
+ba5eba11 replicates 4-0-ba5eba11-1 to deadbeef.

 ![](revtreesimages/f.png)

+### More Conflicting Edits

-10. 2-2-cafebabe-0 edited at deadbeaf which becomes 5-1-deadbeef-1
+Revision 2-2-cafebabe-0 edited at deadbeaf which becomes 5-1-deadbeef-1.

-11. 4-0-ba5eba11-0 edited at deadbeaf which becomes 5-1-deadbeef-2
+Revision 4-0-ba5eba11-1 edited at deadbeaf which becomes 5-1-deadbeef-2.

 ![](revtreesimages/g.png)

+###Final Replication

-12. All nodes bi-dir replicate, now with conflicts (5-1-deadbeef-2, 5-1-deadbeef-3, 3-0-ba5eba11-1)
-13. 5-1-deadbeef-3 is selected interim winner at all nodes.
+deaadbeef replicates new edits to cafebabe and ba5eba11.
+All nodes now have all the same conflicts (5-0-deadbeef-1, 5-0-deadbeef-2, 3-0-ba5eba11-0) and revision 5-1-deadbeef-3 is selected interim winner at all nodes.

 ![](revtreesimages/h.png)

-14. Detail of full rev trees now on all nodes
+###Detail of full rev tree now on all nodes

+All nodes will the have the same revision tree with the same histories.

 ![](revtreesimages/i.png)